Netcracker/qubership-hive-metastore/docs/public/security.md

 Qubership Hive-Metastore does not contain a user management mechanism and there is no ability to change the credentials in runtime.

 Credentials for the underlying services are managed in the underlying services.
 You can configure them in Qubership Hive-Metastore parameters.
-For more details refer to the [Hive Metastore Installation Procedure](/docs/public/installation.md#deployment-using-dppubhelm_deployer).
+For more information, refer to the [Hive Metastore Installation Procedure](/docs/public/installation.md#deployment-using-dppubhelm_deployer).

 There is no mechanism in Qubership Hive-Metastore to manage the credentials for Qubership Hive-Metastore.
 If the external system is used to manage Qubership Hive-Metastore users, the credentials can be managed there.